-- learning how to build and maintain a healthy headspace - things like staying active, connecting with others, sleeping and eating well, and cutting back on alcohol and other drugs - · getting back a sense of control - learning to manage symptoms so they have less of an impact on day-to-day life - learning how to have supportive relationships - going to school, uni, TAFE or work - learning to be more independent.
+- learning how to build and maintain a healthy headspace - things like staying active, connecting with others, sleeping and eating well, and cutting back on alcohol and other drugs - getting back a sense of control - learning to manage symptoms so they have less of an impact on day-to-day life - learning how to have supportive relationships - going to school, uni, TAFE or work - learning to be more independent.

-When recovering from

-psychosis, it's important

-psychosis, it's important

-psychosis, it's important

-to manage other stressors

-to manage other stress and tough

-in life.
-Learning ways to

-cope with stress and tough

-times can help manage

-times can help manage

-symptoms of psychosis.
+When recovering from psychosis, it's important to manage other stressors to manage other stress to in life.
+Learning ways to one with stress and tough cope with stress and tough times can help manage times con sof psychosis.